-I chose to look through my mom's medicine cabinet, because she acts like she's 95 and can't get to the back of them to check expiration dates.
-Sadly, it proved to be true.
+I chose to look through my mom's bathroom cabinet because she rarely gets to the back to check expiration dates.
 Yyyyyeah, this mouthwash was six years-expired.
 I was horrified.
 Sure, there's probably enough alcohol in there to keep the mouthwash from totally spoiling, but can we know for sure?
-I've read about how compounds and chemicals in many wellness and beauty products can legitimately break down and turn into something else that could have an adverse effect on your health.
 I'm not about to take chances.
 Into the trash it went!

 I'm making it a personal mission to go through my mom's cabinets.
 It's productive, but also feels like it's a true act of love.
 Decluttering doesn't have to just be about your own things.
 Make it a moment to help someone else tackle their own mess.
 If nothing else, you'll get good karma!

 Margot Cavin, Photo Producer, The Spruce

 We moved recently so I don't have a lot of extremely expired items.
 There's no need to move all that stuff and who's got the space for that in New York City?!
 I did however find something that clearly belongs to my boyfriend.
 I found three bottles of men's multivitamins that are all expired.
 The spacing between expiration dates is funny because it's pretty consistent, and you could imagine him in the store every few months thinking, "hmmm, maybe I should start taking a multivitamin" not realizing that he's already got some at home.
 I think this is something many of us can relate to.
 I only threw out the item from 2018.
 I'll save the other two bottles for the next time we move.